 In video games, this is very effective against Stone Wall enemies, especially shelled ones.

 - In a mid-1990s commercial for Snapple, a young man writes in to the Snapple Lady asking if Snapple has a mascot (and if not, could he be it)?
 Snapple sends him to mascot boot camp, and he discovers the hard way that once you fall over while wearing a fake giant glass jar over 70% of your body, its pretty near impossible to get back up again.

-- In the first Gamera film, the army attempted to invoke this to stop him.
-In their defense, no one could have anticipated the giant turtle would fire rocket boosters out of it's shell and fly away.
+- In Giant Monster Gamera, the army attempted to invoke this to stop him.
+In their defense, no one could have anticipated the giant turtle would fire rocket boosters out of its shell and fly away.

 - In A Christmas Story, Ralphie's little brother is dressed up in so many layers for the Indiana winter, he can't get back up when he falls down.
 The narrator even mentions he looks like a turtle on his back.

 "Randy lay there like a slug.
 It was his only defense."

 - Blade Runner: In the Voight-Kampff test that Holden gives to Leon, one of the questions involves a flipped tortoise.

 Holden: You're in a desert walking along in the sand when all of a sudden you look down and you see a tortoise.
 It's crawling towards you.
 You reach down and you flip the tortoise over on its back.
 The tortoise lays on its back, its belly baking in the hot sun beating its legs, trying to turn itself over, but it can't.
 Not without your help.
 But you're not helping.
 Why is that?